UwUSnek/Lumen-Aurora/doc/ILSL/ILSL.md

 //TODO add links

+//TODO matrices and 2d arrays are the same thing. remove the matrices
+//TODO vectors only exist to call .x, .y, .z and .w on them

+//TODO
+free expression
+enclosed expression

+syntactic structure
+e.g.
+if(expression) {
+  instructions
+} else {
+  instructions
+}

+for(instruction; expression; instruction) {
+  instructions
+}

+//TODO
+array [0]        = 0;
+array [0, 2, n]  = 0;
+array [0, 2..60] = 0;

+array [0]        = 0;
+array [0, 2, n]  = { n - 1, 5, 5 };
+array [0, 2..60] = array[102..161];
+array [0, 2..60] = array[102..161];

 - 1\.
 Overview
 - 2\.
-Syntax
+Preprocessor directives
   - 2.1\.
-Identifiers
+Include statements
   - 2.2\.
-Variables
+Macros
+  - 2.3\.
+Conditionals
   - 2.4\.
-Scope
-  - 2.5\.
-Functions
+Line continuation token
 - 3\.
-Flow control
+Language constructs
   - 3.1\.
-Logical operators
+Variables
   - 3.2\.
-Selection statements
+Functions
+  - 3.3\.
+Const qualifier
   - 3.4\.
-Ternary operator
-  - 3.5\.
-While and for loops
-  - 3.6\.
-Continue and break statements
-  - 3.7\.
-Do-while
-  - 3.8\.
-For-else
-  - 3.9\.
-Return
+Local and extern qualifiers
 - 4\.
 Types
   - 4.1\.
 Scalar types
   - 4.2\.
+Structs
+  - 4.3\.
+Arrays
+  - 4.4\.
 Vectors
-  - 4.3\.
-Matrices
-  - 2.4\.
-Arithmetic and binary operators
   - 4.5\.
-Structures
-  - 4.6\.
-Input/output arrays
-  - 4.7\.
-Local and extern qualifiers
+Type constructors
 - 5\.
-Built-in variables
+Operators
+  - 5.1\.
+Arithmetic operators
+  - 5.2\.
+Binary operators
+  - 5.2\.
+Logical operators
+  - 5.2\.
+Ternary operator
+  - 5.3\.
+Implicit conversions
 - 6\.
+Runtime instructions
+  - 6.1\.
+Expressions
+    - 6.1.1\.
+Operators
+    - 6.1.2\.
+Literals
+    - 6.1.3\.
+Grouping
+    - 6.1.4\.
+Function calls
+    - 6.1.5\.
+Array subscript and ranges
+  - 6.2\.
+Selection
+    - 6.2.1\.
+If-elif-else clause
+    - 6.2.2\.
+Switch clause
+    - 6.2.3\.
+Fallthrough statement
+  - 6.3\.
+Iteration
+    - 6.3.1\.
+For loop
+    - 6.3.2\.
+For-else loop
+    - 6.3.3\.
+While loop
+    - 6.3.4\.
+Do-while loop
+    - 6.3.5\.
+Continue and break statements
+  - 6.4\.
+Return statement
+- 7\.
 Built-in functions
-- 7\.
-Preprocessor
-  - 7.1\.
-Comments
-  - 7.2\.
-Headers
-  - 7.3\.
-Macros
-  - 7.4\.
-Selection directives
-  - 7.5\.
-Inline GLSL
 - 8\.
 Compilation
   - 8.1\.
 C++ interface
   - 8.2\.
 ILSL/C++ data compatibility
+  - 8.3\.
+Compiler optimizations

 <br><br><br><br>

 ## 1. Overview

-ILSL is a high level compiled shading language based on GLSL 4.5 and the C language syntax.<br>
+ILSL is a high level compiled shading language based on GLSL 4.6, designed to allow developers to efficiently write shaders without going through the laborious work of manually managing arrays and interfaces.<br><br>
+The syntax and semantics of the languare are similar to C.<br>
+Additional constructs and keywords allow for better abstraction on data types and a more direct approach to flow control and management of multidimensional data.<br><br>
-A shader defines the appearence of a render object and is composed of one or more source files.<br>
+A shader controls the graphical output of a class of objects.<br>
+Each shader is composed of a single source file (.ilsl) which can include one or more header files (.ilsh).<br>
+Header files can also include other header files.<br><br>
+Althought files extensions are only a convention and can be changed or omitted, it is still recommended to use the correct ones as some softwares may use them to determine the language of the source file.<br><br>
-This language is part of the Lynx SDK.
+ILSL is part of the Lynx SDK.

-//TODO

 <br><br><br><br>

 ## 2. Syntax

-The syntax is almost identical to the C language syntax, except for some additional operators and constructs.

 ### 2.1.
 Identifiers